bryanliujiang/SHF-Cardea-Parser/README.md

 **Notes:**

-See Program Parameters; Custom-Only (Advanced) Parameters to understand the implications of changing a particular advanced parameter from its default value.
+See Program Parameters in the manual; Custom-Only (Advanced) Parameters to understand the implications of changing a particular advanced parameter from its default value.

 <br>